 Your entry requirements list a 3.0 GPA; my undergrad GPA is less than a 3.0.
 Is it still possible for me to be accepted?

 Applicants with less than a 3.0 undergraduate GPA are welcome to apply, but should address a lower GPA in his/her personal/professional statement.
 The applicant should discuss specific procedures he/she will follow in order to meet the rigorous requirements of graduate study, and describe relevant experiences, and/or activities that reflect an ability to do graduate-level work at Nazareth.
 Applicants should also be careful to explain the reason(s) for a lower GPA.

 Can I take graduate classes on a non-matriculated basis?

 Select programs allow students to take several courses without being matriculated, usually as they are in the process of applying to a graduate program.
-Those programs are management, human resource management, liberal studies, music education, and select School of Education programs.
+Those programs are management, human resource management, music education, and select School of Education programs.
 For all other programs, students need to apply and be accepted in order to be eligible to take courses.

 I would like to know where I stand with the 60 liberal arts credits needed for initial certification education programs before I apply.
 Can I have a transcript evaluation?

 Transcripts are evaluated when students apply.
 However, we are happy to perform a courtesy review for prospective graduate students upon request.
 Please note that courtesy review transcript evaluations can take up to a month to complete, so it is usually faster to apply.

 I want to be a teacher.
 However, I wasn’t an education major in my undergraduate studies.
 Do you offer a program for me?